 Col_Index_Num as 2, which is Product in Table_1.

 Press Enter key to exit from the syntax.

-Now in cell E3, insert any product no. Let’s enter the product no. 345.
-We will see Vlookup with Table Array has fetched the value of 345 in cell F3 as shown below.
+Now in cell E3, insert any product no. Let’s enter product no. 345.
+We will see Vlookup with Table Array has fetched 345 in cell F3, as shown below.

-Let’s test if this can be applicable for the rest of the product no. or not.
-For that, we have added some product numbers below the cell E3 as shown below.
+Let’s test if this can be applicable for the rest of the product, no. or not.
+For that, we have added some product numbers below cell E3, as shown below.